 The office in your bed, and on your couch is bad for you.
 Even though we don’t need to be told working late into the evening isn’t good for us, we still do it.
 Just like that one kid who keeps ignoring your instructions, here you are in the blue glare of that screen.

-Don’t allow anything to infringe on the time you’ve planned in for yourself.
+Don’t allow anything to infringe on the time you’ve planned for yourself.
 Even if it’s just to sit in your pyjamas on the couch.
 Do not let work creep in.
 This is your only safeguard against eventual burnout, and it will keep your personal support, relationships and sense of identity strong.

 8. Communicating With Parents

-You can begin to make positive connections with parents through the praise you give their children.
-Call a pupil’s parents if the child has performed particularly well.
+- You can begin to make positive connections with parents through the praise you give their children.
+Call a pupil’s parents if the child has performed remarkably well.
 This can act as a reward for the student and as a way to lay a positive foundation for your role as an educator in their life.

-In the meantime log the issue with your school office and headteacher.
+- In the meantime, log the issue with your school office and headteacher.
 Make a note of the conversation so that you can refer to it later if you ever need to.
 Buying yourself extra time will also enable you to bring another staff member into the meeting with you if necessary.

-Always keep a calm demeanour and having your own stock phrases ready will assist in this.
+Always keep a calm demeanour, and having your own stock phrases ready will assist in this.
 If it looks as though the situation isn’t going to be peacefully resolved, offer to make the parent an appointment with the headteacher.

 It’s natural for a parent to be protective and emotional about their child.
 There’s a lot to learn and consider within this dynamic.
-The Guardian has written an excellent guide on how to handle parents here.

 9. Get Organised

+Multitasking is a part of teaching.
+Sometimes when we have so much to juggle, it’s easy to forget something important.
 Get your cloud storage sorted.
-Keep your files tidy and make sure you have your files saved with specific and relevant names.
-That way, if you can’t remember where it is a search should bring it straight up.
+Keep your files tidy, and make sure you have your files saved with specific and relevant names.
+That way, if you can’t remember where it is, a search should bring it straight up.

 10. In Case of an Emergency

-There will always be school yard drama, emergencies and kids that have turned up to school on a rough day.
+There will always be schoolyard drama, emergencies and kids that have turned up to school on a rough day.
 The teacher’s ‘in case of emergencies’ kit will keep everyone calm and happy.

 Spare birthday cars, clothes, snacks and hairbands along with deodorant, wet wipes, tissues are just some of the items often cited by teachers.

 It is the little touches that turn you into a teacher that is remembered and trusted.